 To do this, go to the Projects page and click the Move Project Data button:

-This will open an overlay window that allows you to choose a new directory for the Project data to be stored.
-This can be a different partitioned drive, an external drive (even a flashdrive!) or a 'smart workspace' like Dropbox.
+This will open an overlay window that allows you to choose a new directory for the Project data to be stored, such as a different partitioned drive or an external drive.

 This may take a few minutes, so do not move away from the page.
 If you are moving a particularly large audit, it may be best to do this when you don't immediately need to use Sitebulb for another task, and can leave it moving the Project and come back to it later.